python/cpython/Doc/reference/import.rst

 .. attribute:: __loader__

-   The ``__loader__`` attribute must be set to the loader that the import machinery used when loading the module.
+   The ``__loader__`` attribute must be set to the loader that was used when loading the module.
 This is mostly for introspection, but can be used for additional loader-specific functionality, for example getting data associated with a loader.

 .. attribute:: __package__

-   The ``__package__`` attribute must be set to the fully-qualified name of the package the module is in (or the empty string for top-level modules).
+   The ``__package__`` attribute must be set to the fully-qualified name of the package under which the module was loaded as a submodule (or the empty string for top-level modules).
 For packages, it is the same as ``__name__``.
 See :pep:`366` for further details.

    This attribute is used instead of ``__name__`` to calculate explicit relative imports for main modules, as defined in :pep:`366`.
 It is